Next Start

 In this image, there are two sets of mechanical points.
 As the center shaft spins at engine speed, the 90-degree rocker arms open and close the switch.
 This completes and breaks the circuit, resulting in a spark from the ignition coils.

 Automotive and motorcycle manufacturers transitioned to electronic controlled ignition for two main reasons: reliability and performance (specifically during high RPM).
-While electronic ignition dates back to the 1960s, its widespread acceptance occurred in the ’70s.
+While electronic ignition dates to the 1960s, its widespread acceptance occurred in the ’70s.

 1. AC-CDI: Alternating Current, Capacitor Discharge Ignition